downshift-js/downshift/src/hooks/useSelect/README.md

 #### Toggle Button

 - `Click`: If the menu is not displayed, it will open it.
 Otherwise it will close it.
-It will additionally move focus on the menu in order for screen readers to correctly narrate which item is currently highlighted.
 If there is already an item selected, the menu will be opened with that item already highlighted.
-- `Enter`: Has the same effect as `Click`.
-- `Space`: Has the same effect as `Click`.
+- `Enter`: If the menu is closed, opens the menu.
+If the menu is opened and there is an item highlighted, it will select that item.
+- `Space`: If the menu is closed, opens the menu.
+If the menu is opened and there is an item highlighted, it will select that item.
+If the user has typed character keys before pressing `Space`, the space character will concatenate to the search query.
+This allows search for options such as `Republic of ..`.
-- `CharacterKey`: Selects the option that starts with that key without opening the dropdown list.
+- `CharacterKey`: Opens the menu if closed and highlights the first option that starts with that key.
 For instance, typing `C` will select the option that starts with `C`.
+Pressing `C` again will move the highlight to the next item that starts with `C`.
 Typing keys into rapid succession (in less than 500ms each) will select the option starting with that key combination, for instance typing `CAL` will select `californium` if this option exists.
 - `ArrowDown`: If the menu is closed, it will open it.
-If there is already an item selected, it will open the menu with the next item (index-wise) highlighted.
+If there is already an item selected, it will open the menu with the selected item highlighted.
   Otherwise, it will open the menu with the first option highlighted.
+If the menu is already open, it will highlight the next item.
 - `ArrowUp`: If the menu is closed, it will open it.
-If there is already an item selected, it will open the menu with the previous item (index-wise) highlighted.
+If there is already an item selected, it will open the menu with the selected item highlighted.
 Otherwise, it will open the menu with the last option highlighted.
+If the menu is already open, it will highlight the previous item.
+- `Alt+ArrowDown`: If the menu is closed, it will open it, without highlighting any item.
+- `Alt+ArrowUp`: If the menu is open, it will close it and will select the item that was highlighted.
+- `End`: If the menu is closed, it will open it.
+It will also highlight the last item in the list.
+- `Home`: If the menu is closed, it will open it.
+It will also highlight the first item in the list.
+- `PageUp`: If the menu is open, it will move the highlight the item 10 positions before the current selection.
+- `PageDown`: If the menu is open, it will move the highlight the item 10 positions after the current selection.
+- `Escape`: It will close the menu without selecting anything and keeps focus to the toggle button.
+- `Blur(Tab, Shift+Tab, MouseClick outside)`: It will close the menu will select the highlighted item if any.
+Focus is handled naturally (next / previous elemenent in the tab order, body element if click outside.).

 #### Menu

-- `ArrowDown`: Moves `highlightedIndex` one position down.
-If `circularNavigation` is true, when reaching the last option, `ArrowDown` will move `highlightedIndex` to first position.
-Otherwise it won't change anything.
-- `ArrowUp`: Moves `highlightedIndex` one position up.
-If `circularNavigation` is true, when reaching the first option, `ArrowUp` will move `highlightedIndex` to last position.
-Otherwise it won't change anything.
-- `CharacterKey`: Moves `highlightedIndex` to the option that starts with that key.
-For instance, typing `C` will move highlight to the option that starts with `C`.
-Typing keys into rapid succession (in less than 500ms each) will move `highlightedIndex` to the option starting with that key combination, for instance typing `CAL` will move the highlight to `californium` if this option exists.
-- `End`: Moves `highlightedIndex` to last position.
-- `Home`: Moves `highlightedIndex` to first position.
-- `Enter`: If there is a highlighted option, it will select it, close the menu and move focus to the toggle button (unless `defaultIsOpen` is true).
-- `Escape`: It will close the menu without selecting anything and move focus to the toggle button.
-- `Blur(Tab, Shift+Tab, MouseClick outside)`: It will close the menu and move focus either to the toggle button (if `Shift+Tab`), next tabbable element (if `Tab`) or whatever was clicked.
-It will not select the highlighted item anymore, if any.
 - `MouseLeave`: Will clear the value of the `highlightedIndex` if it was set.

 #### Item

-- `Click`: It will select the item, close the menu and move focus to the toggle button (unless `defaultIsOpen` is true).
+- `Click`: It will select the item and close the menu.
 - `MouseOver`: It will highlight the item.

 ### Customizing Handlers